Promoting

 04

-We want to target all users, not just creators.
-For this feature to have high top-of-funnel, it needs its own space.
+We want to target all users, not just existing creators.
+For this feature to have high top-of-funnel, it needs its own space outside of the even creation flow.

 Ideation & synthesis